 With today's world filled with flashing images of MTV, quick news reports, and fast-food restaurants on every corner, are we capable of concentrating as well as we used to?

-Asthma can be unpredictable, but it is important to recognize the difference between a minor flare-up and an attack that could be life-threatening.
+Asthma can be unpredictable.
+But it's important to recognize the difference between a minor flare-up and an attack that could be life-threatening.
+Read on to learn more.

 Technology has given us the automated external defibrillator (AED), which is turning up far from hospitals.
 Some schools and public buildings already have AEDs.